naacl-org/naacl-pubs/duties.md

 ## What is my goal?
-The final goal is to produce beautiful proceedings to be hosted on the [ACL Anthology](https://aclanthology.coli.uni-saarland.de/)!
+The final goal is to produce beautiful proceedings to be hosted on the [ACL Anthology](https://aclweb.org/anthology/)!

 ## People pub-chairs regularly interface with:
 * Pricilla Rasmussen, Local Arrangements Chair.
 Gives us the ISBN numbers
-* ACL Anthology editor, previously Min-Yen Kan.
+* ACL Anthology editor.
 Give us the bibtex urls and support for uploading to the anthology
-* Handbook Chair: their duties typically start just after the camera-ready time, and are primarily concerned with `order` files.
-You'll need to make sure that any changes the handbook chair requests are also reflected in the pdf proceedings.
+* Handbook and Website/App Chair: their duties typically start just after the camera-ready time, and are primarily concerned with `order` files.
+You'll need to make sure that any changes they request are also reflected in the pdf proceedings.
 * START/SoftConf support (support@softconf.com).
 Email them with any START-related issues.
 They are usually very quick to respond!

 ## Some duties and timeline of pub chairs